-Pope urges all to condemn extremism
+Pope in Albania urges faithful to condemn extremism

 Tirana, Albania – — Pope Francis called Sunday for Muslims and all religious leaders to condemn Islamic extremists who “pervert” religion to justify violence, as he visited Albania and held up the Balkan nation as a model for interfaith harmony for the rest of the world.